Rainbow-CPaaS/Rainbow-Web-SDK-Samples-v2/README.md

 **In order to know how to create your test app and obtain the application ID, please refer to the public website of Rainbow Developpers**

+What you will find in this Sample app:
+1. Simple login page
+2. Search for Rainbow users
+3. Make VoIP call to a given RB User
+4. Make PBX call to a given number
+5. Manage incoming calls to the connected user (both PXB or VoIP)
+6. Simple call actions, like mute / unmute / hold / retrieve

+Basically a simple *softphone app*